 Environmental training for the Contractor and construction crews will include training on the identification of bald eagles and location of nests.
 Construction personnel will be instructed to report any sightings of potential eagle nests that were not previously identified by the NYNHP or NYSDEC.
 If any previously unidentified eagle nests are discovered, the Certificate Holders will report findings to the NYNHP as soon as possible and consult with the NYSDEC and USFWS for guidance to avoid and/or minimize the potential for disturbance, if needed (BMP Document Section 16.2).
-Additionally, the Certificate Holders will consult with NYSDEC annually for updated eagle nest data.
+Additionally, the Certificate Holders will consult with NYSDEC annually for updated eagle nest data within one mile of the Project.
+In the event new eagle nests are located within 660 feet of the Project, the Certificate Holders will consult with NYSDEC and USFWS for additional guidance to avoid noise-related disturbance.